g-male/darin-portfolio/content/capturing/product/knock-twice-essentials-2023.md

 postyear: "2023"
 contentdesc: product
 ---
 Lay-flat product photography, and editing for the Knock Twice Essentials collection.

-Shot at the Knock Twice studio.
+Shot in the Knock Twice studio, Toronto.